NAIT earns honour of fielding Junior Culinary Team Canada

 “The results truly make the effort worthwhile.
 Whether or not students end up on the podium, the experience prepares them for rewarding careers and contributes to a stronger culinary community locally and across Canada.”

-After Stuttgart, almost everything else has seemed easier, says McElwain.
+After the Culinary Olympics in Stuttgart, almost everything else has seemed easier, says McElwain.
 She felt calm and composed at the Clayton Folkers event; she sailed through a busy evening on the line at Ernest’s Dining Room, the on-campus, fine-dining restaurant; she was more confident in the classroom.
 And she expects to enjoy the benefits throughout her career as well.

 “You learn your skills [but] also you learn to work with others,” says McElwain.
 “You learn leadership, professionalism.”